RasaHQ/rasa/docs/core/actions.rst

 Default Actions
 ---------------

-There are eight default actions:
+The available default actions are:

 +-----------------------------------+------------------------------------------------+
 | ``action_listen``                 | Stop predicting more actions and wait for user |